Banner Health

 • Vision loss

-• Cancer spreading to other parts of the body (metastasizing)
+• Cancer spreading (metastasis) to other body parts

 • Increased risk of future cancers